Please ensure Javascript is enabled for purposes of website accessibility

 Contrast that with an apology that sounds like, “I’m so sorry I spoke to you like that.
 I know that made you feel alone and disrespected.
 In the moment I was more concerned with this problem at work than being loving and attentive to you.”
 She can forgive that because it’s true, real, and specific.
 Specific apologies and specific forgiveness are powerful antidotes to score-keeping, bitterness, and contempt.
 Actually, they’re better than antidotes, specific apologies and specific forgiveness are like water to a marriage – with them, a marriage can flourish and produce fruit.

-Being truly loved requires being fully known.
+Being truly loved requires being fully known

 But better yet, my wife doesn’t forgive “that” comment I made, she’s forgiving me.
 In a moment where I’ve wronged her, she is extending to me love and mercy and forgiveness.
 She sees my selfishness in that moment because I’ve owned it and she is choosing not to meet me with punishment but with mercy.